Wonderofyou/Chatbot_app/README.md

 - **Weather API**: Visual Crossing provides an API that can fetch historical weather data, allowing the chatbot to access weather information.

+### Tkinter:
+- Tkinter is used for a simple Chatbot UI.
 ## Future Developments

 Looking ahead, there are several enhancements planned for the chatbot: